ahnaf-zamil/fastforums/README.md

 $ docker-compose up
 ```

-If you run the project with Docker Compose, we use Nginx to proxy all the requests to the services.
+If you run the project with Docker Compose, it will use Nginx to proxy all the requests to the services.
 The following routes on the proxy correspond to services.

 | Routes         |   Description   |
 | :------------- | :-------------: |